Calogera Chiarello's Ancestors

 Giuseppe Modica was born on October 20, 1657, and baptized the next day as Joseph Gaietanus in the St. Michele’s church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Vito Modica and his wife Maria Friscia.
 (Mouse over and click on his Latin church baptism image upper right to enlarge in a new window/tab.)

 On February 14, 1679, a notarial marriage contract was drawn up for Giuseppe to marry Caterina Maniscalco.
 Two months later on April 21, 1679 , they married at St. Michele’s church in Sciacca.
 (Mouse over and click on Giuseppe's first marriage Latin record image upper left to enlarge in a new window/tab.)
 Two St. Michele baptism records have been found for the children of Joseph and Caterina Modica as follows — Anna Maria Celidonia was born on May 6, 1681, and baptized the next day; and Anna Angela, who was born and baptized on the evening of October 24, 1684.
+Caterina must have died sometime within the two years after her last child was born and before February of 1686, when Giuseppe married again.
+Unfortunately, burial records are not available for research in this time period.

 On February 10th, 17th and 24th of 1686, church banns were read for Giuseppe to marry Margarita Quartararo.
-She was born and baptized on May 6, 1663, as Margarita Francisca, in the St. Vito’s church parish of Sciacca, the daughter of Vincenzo Quartararo and his wife Aloysia, whose surname is unknown.
-(Mouse over and click on her Latin baptism image lower right to enlarge in a new window/tab.)
-Twenty-eight year-old Giuseppe and 22 year-old Margarita were married at the St. Michele church in Sciacca on February 25, 1686, the day after the last banns were read.
-(Mouse over and click on their Latin marriage record image left to enlarge in a new window/tab.)
+She was born and baptized on May 6, 1663, as Margarita Francisca, in the St. Vito’s church parish of Sciacca, the daughter of Vincenzo Quartararo and his wife Aloysia Chiarello.
+(Mouse over and click on her Latin baptism image middle left to enlarge in a new window/tab.)
+Twenty-eight year-old Giuseppe and 22 year-old Margarita were married at the St. Michele church in Sciacca on February 25, 1686, the day after the last banns were read.(Mouse over and click on their Latin marriage record image middle right to enlarge in a new window/tab.)

-They had at least seven children, all born and baptized at the St. Michele church in Sciacca — a daughter who was born on December 7, 1686, and baptized the next day with an unreadable first name, but her middle names were Joanna Maria; Antonia on April 13, 1689; Anna Ignazia born on July 30, 1691, and baptized the next day; Michael Antonino on November 25, 1693; ancestor Angela; Vita Ignazia born on June 15, 1699, and baptized the next day; and Vincenzo Thomas, who was born at night on December 28, 1700.
+Seven Sciacca St. Michele baptism records have been found for the children of Joseph and Margarita Modica as follows — Maria who was born on the evening of December 7, 1686, and baptized as Maria Joanna Maria the next day; Antonia Anna was born and baptized on the evening of on April 13, 1689; Anna Ignazia was born on July 30, 1691, and baptized the next day; Michael Antonino was born and baptized on the evening of November 25, 1693; ancestor Angela; Vita Ignazia born on June 15, 1699, and baptized the next day; and Vincenzo Thomas, who was born on the evening of December 28, 1700.

 ~< Back to Chart >~

 Stefano Ciulla was born and baptized on August 1, 1662, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Francesco Ciulla and his wife Maria Buscemi and younger brother to ancestor Filippo.
-His baptism record is very hard to read due to bleed-through, but the index is a much clearer.
+His baptism record is very hard to read due to bleed-through, but the index is much clearer.
 (Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
 He was baptized with the Latin given names of Stephanus Iochim Joseph, in Italian, they would be Stefano Gioachino Giuseppe.

-Stefano first married Maria Tramuto, at the mother church in Sciacca on November 22, 1682.
-She must have died within a year or more of their marriage, because two years later on November 29, 1684, at St. Vito's church, in Sciacca, he married Caterina Petrancosta.
-It is not known if he had any children with either of these wives.
-Caterina must have died as ten years later on December 29th, 31st of 1693 and January 3rd of 1694, church banns were read for Stefano to take a third wife.
+Over a year later on December 29th and 31st of 1693 and January 3rd of 1694, church banns were read for Stefano to take a third wife.
 On January 10, 1694, Stefano married Angela Tigano at the mother church in Sciacca.
 (Mouse over and click on their Latin marriage record image upper left to enlarge in a new window/tab.)
 Angela was born and baptized as Angila Dominica on the evening of January 7, 1669, also in the mother church parish of Sciacca, the daughter of Francesco Tigano and his wife Vita Luvaro.
-(Mouse over and click on heReal-time Previewr Latin baptism image middle right to enlarge in a new window/tab.)
+(Mouse over and click on her Latin baptism image middle right to enlarge in a new window/tab.)

-Eight mother church baptism records have been found for the children of Stefano and Angela Ciulla as follows — Antonino Domenico Ignazio was born on September 30, 1695, and baptized the next day; Francesca Theresa Birgitta was born and baptized with the female version of her grandfathers given names, on October 15, 1696; Maria Francesca was born and baptized on April 27, 1698; Ignazio was born and baptized as Joseph Francesco Ignazio on the evening of September 23, 1699; Francesco was born on September 8, 1703, and baptized the next day as Francesco Paulus Marius, after both of his grandfathers; Baldassare Joachim Sylvester was born on September 8, 1703, and baptized the next day, was probably named after Stefano’s brother; ancestor Maria; and almost five years later, on the evening of April 28, 1717, Melchiore Damianus Joseph was born and baptized.
+Eight mother church baptism records have been found for the children of Stefano and Angela Ciulla as follows — Antonino Domenico Ignazio was born on September 30, 1695, and baptized the next day; Francesca Theresa Birgitta was born and baptized with the female version of her grandfathers given names, on October 15, 1696; Maria Francesca was born and baptized on April 27, 1698; Ignazio was born and baptized as Joseph Francesco Ignazio on the evening of September 23, 1699; Francesco was born on September 8, 1703, and baptized the next day as Francesco Paulus Marius, after both of his grandfathers; Baldassare Joachim Sylvester was born on December 29, 1706, and baptized the next day, was probably named after Stefano’s brother; ancestor Maria; and almost five years later, on the evening of April 28, 1717, Melchiore Damianus Joseph was born and baptized.

 Vito Modica was born and baptized on September 9, 1629, in the St. Michele church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Giuseppe Modica and his wife Angela Licatisi.
 (Mouse over and click on his Latin baptism church record image upper right to enlarge in a new window/tab.)
 He is also the brother of Giovanni Modica who married Pietra Galluzzo.